 Then of course there is all the invisible junk running in the background using up your device's resources and eating up bandwidth.
 We're talking about lovely stuff like trackers and malware.
 Everything connected to the internet is continually bombarded with crap trying to get access to your systems and your data.

-Here is an example that shows the scope of the problem.
-Using the Brave browser (a secure browser we like) for illustration purposes, I visited the MSNBC.com home page.
-As you can see in the screen capture below, Brave informed me that it was blocking a total of, “19 Trackers, ads, and more.”
+Here is an example that shows the scope of the problem, as well as how it is growing worse with time.
+Last year I used the Brave browser (a secure browser we like) to visit the MSNBC.com home page.
+When I did, the Brave Shields feature showed me that the MSNBC home page included “19 Trackers, ads, and more” that Brave was able to block.

 When you see how much stuff is getting pushed through your web browser onto your devices from almost every page you visit, it is easy to see why:

-Here are our picks for the best VPNs with built in ad blocking capabilities:
+Here are three contenders for the best VPN with ad blocker capabilities:

-NordVPN is the best VPN with ad blocking built-in
+NordVPN is the best VPN with ad blocker built in

 |Logs||No logs (audited)|